mega-mvc/Knowledge-consolidation/Contents/Fun-questions.md

 - Stored in heap, more cost
 - Can inherit
 - Can have dynamic dispatch (slower performance)

+## Practical tips
+- Always use struct as much as possible
+- Avoid nesting class variable inside a struct

 # Message dispatching in Swift
 ## Static